 Our core belief is that sustainable resource management includes three critical components: operating infrastructure, governance infrastructure, and a regular review process to assess the strategy and adjust as necessary.

 End-to-end involvement is key to our delivery philosophy.
 By engaging clients closely from the outset, our consultants develop a thorough understanding at all levels.
 From the corporate goals, customs, and culture that drive decisions organization-wide, to the processes, procedures, and local nuances of functions within R&D they can do it all.

 To develop a solution tailored to the unique needs and challenges of each client organization, Acquis leads several key activities, including:

 Development of a comprehensive fact base: Our efforts include fact-finding activities such as documentation review, interviews and surveys with key stakeholders across functions, and more.
 These activities provide both an understanding of current RM practices, as well as insights into user requirements, unmet needs, and priorities.

 Acquis works to gather insights from all levels of an organization to understand issues beyond the data.
-This approach enables us to quickly deliver actionable insights that speak to how, and address why the ongoing management of resources differs from a leader’s vision of ideal.
+This approach enables us to quickly deliver actionable insights that address how and why the ongoing management of resources differs from a leader’s vision of the ideal.

-Aggregation, synthesis, and analysis of information gathered: Our activities focus on analyzing and contextualizing data to understand how resources are deployed and the impact of factors such as clinical trial size or number of patients.
-Acquis maintains a deep knowledge of industry best-practices and prevailing trends to support the development of a robust resource-allocation capability that measures performance against benchmarks.
+Aggregation, synthesis, and analysis of information gathered: Our activities focus on analyzing and contextualizing data to understand how resources are deployed and the impact of factors such as clinical trial size or a number of patients.
+Acquis maintains a deep knowledge of industry best practices and prevailing trends to support the development of a robust resource-allocation capability that measures performance against benchmarks.